-Each ArcShield line-up includes a plenum exhaust section that extends beyond either the left or right ends of the line-up.
-The other end of the plenum is capped with an end cover.
+Each plenum based, ArcShield line-up includes a plenum exhaust piece that extends beyond either the left or right ends of the line-up.
+The other end of the plenums is capped with an end cover.
 Extensions can be added to the plenum to allow the arc flash energy to be directed further away from the ArcShield line-up to an area where safe venting of the plasma gases can occur.

-Figure 69 - Elements of ArcShield Plenum
+Figure 64 - Elements of ArcShield Plenum

-Figure 70 - Cross-section of Plenum Extension, dimensions in inches [mm]
+Figure 65 - Cross-section of Plenum Extension, dimensions in inches [mm]